hadber/game-of-life/README.md

 If you need help with setting up SDL2, you can check out this [excellent tutorial](https://lazyfoo.net/tutorials/SDL/).

-In order to get compile, first clone the repository
+In order to get it running, first clone the repository
  ```
  git clone https://github.com/hadber/game-of-life.git
  ```